philchia/gol/README.md

 ## License

-gol code is published under MIT license
+gol code is published under the MIT license